VijayKumarDVK96/Kukulkan-laravel-based-job-application-and-management/README.md

 # Technical Notes

  - No migrations are created since the project is upgraded from Core PHP.
 So, direct sql file is used.
-Sample SQL file is included.
  - Eloquent relationships are avoided because the project needed better scalability that consists of large data.
 So, raw join queries with query builder is added to read faster from the database.
  - Individual requests are created for better server validations.
  - Helper controller is added for single inheritance that reused.